langtech/langtech.github.com/aikuma/howto.md

 ![Listening to recording](/images/HowTo/ListenfromList.png)
 <p class="clear"/>

 If there are other images below the timeline as in the image above this means that there are commentaries on this original recording.
 You can listen to these by clicking on the picture.
 You can also access these commentaries via the main menu.
-Listening to commentaries is discussed in more detail [below][Play Commentary].
+Listening to commentaries is discussed in more detail [below][#PlayCommentary].

 ###Adding a Commentary###
 As well as listening to the recording you can choose to add a commentary.
 This could be involve respeaking the recording slower and more clearly, or to translating the recording into another language that you speak.
 You could also give additional information about the content of the recording.
 These recordings are useful for helping share you language with members of your community, or with other communities.

 There are two ways to add a commentary.
 These are both listed on the bottom of the screen.
-The first is ["Thumb commentary"][Thumb Commentary], where you use the touch screen to move through the recording.
-The second is ["Voice-activated commentary"][Voice-activated Commentary] where you hold the phone to your ear and interrupt the recording with your voice.
+The first is ["Thumb commentary"](#Thumb), where you use the touch screen to move through the recording.
+The second is ["Voice-activated commentary"](#Voice] where you hold the phone to your ear and interrupt the recording with your voice.
 These two options are explained in more detail below.

+<a name="Thumb"></a>
 ###Thumb Commentary###
 When you enter the Thumb commentary mode you will see a green playbutton on the left and a red record button on the right.
 Although you can use these with the phone lengthwise it is generally more comfortable to rotate the phone and use the bottons in the position shown in the image below.
 Use your thumbs to navigate these two buttons.